NanoLabStaff/nanolab/README.md

 ## Learn the syntax and add your own templates

-Text editing on GitHub is using [Markdown](https://help.github.com/articles/markdown-basics).
+Text editing on GitHub is based on [Markdown](https://help.github.com/articles/markdown-basics) syntax.
+It is easy to learn (unlike LaTeX) and very readable (unlike HTML).

 ## Make suggestions